Ramzan92cyber/Ramzan92cyber/README.md

-### - 🔭 I’m learning cybersecurity exploring areas like ethical hacking, penetration testing, and system defense.
-I actively practice on CTFs,TryHackMe, and real-world labs, and I’ve worked with many Cyber Security and Ethical Hacking tools to build hands-on experience.
+ 🔭 **I’m learning cybersecurity exploring areas like ethical hacking, penetration testing, and system defense.
+I actively practice on CTFs,TryHackMe, and real-world labs, and I’ve worked with many Cyber Security and Ethical Hacking tools to build hands-on experience.**

 - 📫 How to reach me: [_**linkedin**_](https://www.linkedin.com/in/ramzankm92/)